HLOverflow/XXE-study/Java-XXE-JAXB/java-xxe/jaxb_xxe_app/README.md

 # Java XXE demonstration

-Parse that is being used is JAXB (Java Architecture for XML Binding).
+Parser that is being used is JAXB (Java Architecture for XML Binding).

 # Set up